Newspaper Article 1926 – Rotary International – Ex-President Hill’s Visit

 Until I die.

-If each man of us try to weave our lives in such a way, ‘‘the best I can,” at their end we will all be surprised at the result, What we individually have to do is to live our lives to the best of our ability so that Rotary International may weave around them and in the end perfect the finest fabric, (Loud applause.)
+If each man of us try to weave our lives in such a way, ‘‘the best I can,” at their end we will all be surprised at the result, What we individually have to do is to live our lives to the best of our ability so that Rotary International may weave around them and in the end perfect the finest fabric.
+(Loud applause.)
 Space does not permit the reporting of other excellent addresses which were given by President Rotarian Hallett, and District Rotarian Governor Dr. W. E. Herbert.
 The toast “to the Ladies” was given by Rotarian N. Kettle responded to with brilliant flashes of humour by Rotarian L.C.
 Friend.

-Songs were excellently rendered Madame Eileen Johns and Herrick Tonkin, and flute solos. by Rotarian J. A. L. Hay.
+Songs were excellently rendered by Madame Eileen Johns and Herrick Tonkin, and flute solos by Rotarian J. A. L. Hay.
 “The Press” was proposed by Rotarian G. A. Maddison and responded to by Rotarian W. C. Whitlock.
 The singing of “Auld Lang Syne” and the National Anthem brought to a close an instructive and thoroughly enjoyable evening.

 69